 - Some MOOCs are of inferior quality, or just plain boring (usually from the professors who haven’t realised it’s 2018, and droning in front of a whiteboard for an hour isn’t enthralling anyone).
 We’ve ditched some that looked interesting because they’re ALL video.

 - They still need parental help and input.
 Most homeschooler’s won’t mind – but don’t assume you’ll be able to hand the computer over and have an hour of peace.

 - You may need to purchase or find complementary resources that cover the subject in more detail, or fill in the gaps left by assumed knowledge.

 - They definitely need to be audited first – one on creative writing used far too adult texts for my 11 year old daughter.
 Why do so many things rely on sex and violence?!

 Overall though, MOOCs are fantastic.
 Our children didn’t use the computer for any of their work before MOOCs came along.
 We’re pretty old-fashioned when it comes to technology use-any technology-related learning has to prove its merit before it is added to our work (the vast majority of what I’ve seen touted as educational on computers / ipads etc is nothing more than repetitive, mindless games with a thin layer of education slapped on top as a seeming afterthought, but hey, that’s my archaic opinion).

 MOOCs were good enough for us to get our older three on the computer, and anyone who knows us will know that that’s very high praise indeed.

 Have I convinced you to try a MOOC?
 Here are the best places to find high-quality courses.

-There are many other MOOCs that are run individually by universities – for example, UTAS’s Understanding Dementia MOOC, which I mentioned completing myself.
+There are many other MOOCs that are run individually by universities – for example, UTAS’s Understanding Dementia MOOC, which I completed.
 A google search using the keywords ‘MOOC’ with your topic (eg. MOOC hula hooping – one exists!
 Really!) should show any available.